-Importance sampling---originally introduced as a variance reduction technique in Monte Carlo estimation \citep{Hammersley1954}---is an appealing approach in this context.
-The target density is approximated by a weighted average of samples drawn from an arbitrary proposal density \citep{Tokdar2010}.
-Given samples from the proposal density, evaluations of the target density occur only up to the number of the samples.
-However, the design of the samples is a determinant factor in the approximation accuracy of importance sampling.
-Adaptive importance sampling (AIS) is arguably the most common approach to the effective design of the samples, which optimises the proposal density so that it approximates the target density \citep[e.g.][]{Bugallo2017,Cotter2019,Cotter2020}.
-Yet, AIS can be easily impractical for black-box densities, as it reintroduces the need for intensive evaluation of the target density to optimise the proposal density.
+Importance sampling---originally introduced as a variance reduction technique in Monte Carlo estimation \citep{Hammersley1954}---offers a compelling approach in this context, approximating the target density by a weighted average of samples drawn from an arbitrary proposal density \citep{Tokdar2010}.
+Since target-density evaluations are strictly limited to the preselected samples, this approach allows for precise control over the computational budget.
+However, the approximation accuracy of importance sampling is heavily contingent upon the design of the samples.
+Adaptive importance sampling (AIS) is arguably the most prevalent approach to this challenge, optimizing the proposal density from which samples are drawn \citep[e.g.][]{Bugallo2017,Cotter2019,Cotter2020}.
+Yet, AIS remains impractical for black-box densities, as the optimization of the proposal density reintroduces the need for intensive target-density evaluations.

-In machine learning, Bayesian optimisation \citep[BO;][]{Mockus1989} has gained immense attention for problems involving black-box objective functions that are expensive to evaluate \citep{Shahriari2016}.
-The key idea is to replace the black-box objective with a computationally-cheap surrogate model constructed from the record of objective values evaluated in the past.
-Gaussian process \citep[GP;][]{Rasmussen2005} is a particularly successful choice in surrogate modelling \citep{Gramacy2020}.
-It not only provides predictions based on interpolation of the observed values, but also estimates the uncertainty in them arising from the non-identifiability of the true function given a finite amount of data.
-BO iteratively selects points that maximise a specified acquisition criterion based on the GP surrogate model.
-BO---sometimes referred to as GP bandits---can be viewed as a bandit problem with infinitely many arms \citep{Bull2011}.
-Hence, the framework of BO has been leveraged for experimental designs and active learning problems \citep{Srinivas2010}.
+In machine learning, Bayesian optimization \citep[BO;][]{Mockus1989} has emerged as a prominent framework for optimizing black-box objective functions that are expensive to evaluate \citep{Shahriari2016}.
+The core principle involves approximating the underlying objective function with a computationally efficient surrogate built upon the history of observed evaluations.
+Gaussian processes \citep[GPs;][]{Rasmussen2005} are a standard and versatile choice for surrogate modeling \citep{Gramacy2020}.
+GPs quantify predictive uncertainty alongside predictions, accounting for the epistemic uncertainty inherent in estimating the true function from finite data.
+BO iteratively selects the query point for evaluation by maximizing an acquisition function constructed from the GP surrogate model.
+This framework, sometimes referred to as GP bandits, can be cast as a bandit problem with an infinite number of arms \citep{Bull2011}.
+Accordingly, this framework has been extensively leveraged for experimental design and active learning tasks \citep{Srinivas2010}.